muhammadosama984/MultiClass-image-classification/README.md

- To predict the class of 6 fruits (tomatoes and walnuts)
+ To predict the class of 6 fruits (tomatoes and walnuts).
+Using CNN Algorithm (Machine Learning)